Apiform Crooked-Legged Bee

 Ancyloscelis males use their long, hooked legs for leverage when mating or feeding.
 They spread their back legs to keep from falling into wide-mouthed flowers as they sip nectar, or as they peer down into blossoms in search of mates.

-At the National Butterfly Center, female crooked-legged bees are usually found gathering pollen from the pink-and-white flowers of alamo vine, their heads plunged into its deep-throated blossoms, with only their striped abdomens visible from above.
+At the National Butterfly Center, female crooked-legged bees are usually found gathering pollen from the pink-and-white flowers of alamo vine, their heads plunged into the deep-throated blossoms, with only their striped abdomens visible from above.
 Males fly in quick figure-eight patterns as they patrol vegetation frequented by females.
 At night, Ancyloscelis males sleep hanging by their jaws from plants visited by females during the day.

 Male and female Ancyloscelis apiformis